 Finally, to try to keep public opinion problems manageable, public affairs policy should be planned and implemented on an inter-agency basis in close integration with substantive policy.

-I. CW Policy Issues
+I. BW Policy Issues\

-A. Should the US maintain a capability to employ lethal chemical agents?
+A. Should the US maintain a lethal biological capability?